Overlap, matching, or entropy weights: what are we weighting for?: Discussion and conclusion

+Our work sheds light on some of the criticisms raised in the early days of PS methods, often caricatured through Basu's elephant analogy \citep{basu2011essay}, when applications of IPW led to extreme weights, unstable and often questionable causal estimates.
+These issues, as we now have demonstrated, go beyond the presence of extreme weights to also include the influence of treatment allocations imbalances and the mitigating role the ratio $r$ of the variances of PSs (between the treatment groups) can have.
 In addition, from a statistical standpoint, the question can be framed as: when $p$ is extremely small (or large), what comparisons ATE gives rise to?
 The ATE estimand and the related IPW estimation method(s) should not be the default approach, as if we have a hammer and view everything as a nail.
 Because ATE is the average treatment effect in the entire population if all participants were treated vs. if all participants were untreated, we need to ask ourselves probing and fundamental questions as the one above.
 We should be clear about our estimand of interest before we start analyzing the data, based on subject matter knowledge and our scientific question.
 This allows us to be intentional and explicitly make meaningful and appropriate comparisons; do not compare ``apples'' to ``oranges''.

-Finally, each estimand that is estimated via weighting comes with a specific set of weights and targets a specific population.
+Finally, each estimand that is estimated via any weighting method comes with a specific set of weights and targets a specific population.
 We must choose our estimand and corresponding weights wisely to recover the estimated or specific causal effects (or parameters) of interest that align with our scientific question(s).
 This will help better interpret the results we obtain.
-On the same register, we should be careful of using trimming blindly as it can be problematic.
-Ignorance is not bliss in this context as it may be costly: trimming leads to biased estimation of the ATE and calls for a different estimand \citep{crump2006moving}, unless one uses the bias-corrected trimming proposed by \citet{ma2020robust}.
-Unfortunately, the result is reliable only when the lack of adequate positivity is by happenstance.
-Otherwise, when there is structural violation of the positivity assumption, we cannot guarantee that the bias-corrected ATE method \citep{ma2020robust} truly estimates the ATE, let alone infer such an estimate is close ATT or ATC, especially when there is there is also an important imbalance in treatment allocation.
+Similarly, we should be careful of using trimming blindly as it can be problematic.
+Ignorance in this context can be costly: trimming leads to biased estimation of the ATE and calls for a different estimand \citep{crump2006moving}, unless one uses bias-corrected IPW trimming methods \citep{chaudhuri2014heavy, sasaki2022estimation, ma2020robust}.
+We have indicated that the above biased-corrected ATE estimators are reliable only when there is random violation of the positivity assumption.
+When such a violation is structural, there is no guarantee that these methods would lead to consistent estimators of ATE.
+In addition, their asymptotic behaviors are unknown when there is a structural violation or when there is an important imbalance in treatment allocation.